awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 ## Example: Service principal<a name="auth-and-access_service"></a>

 If the resource policy attached to your secret includes an [AWS service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), we recommend that you use the [aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) and [aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount) global condition keys\.
 The ARN and account values are included in the authorization context only when a request comes to Secrets Manager from another AWS service\.
 This combination of conditions avoids a potential [confused deputy scenario](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.

+If a resource ARN includes characters that are not permitted in a resource policy, you cannot use that resource ARN in the value of the `aws:SourceArn` condition key\.
+Instead, use the `aws:SourceAccount` condition key\.
+For more information, see [IAM requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names)\.

 Service principals are not typically used as principals in a policy attached to a secret, but some AWS services require it\.
 For information about resource policies that a service requires you to attach to a secret, see the service's documentation\.